Should you continue paying your student loans if there’s a chance for Biden’s student loan forgiveness?

 Extending the Payment Pause

-The Trump Administration extended the payment pause and interest waiver twice, so there is ample precedent, even though the interest waiver part of it has questionable legal authority.
+The Trump Administration extended the payment pause and interest waiver twice, and Biden also extended it, so there is ample precedent, even though the interest waiver part of it has questionable legal authority.

 The main open question is how long an extension will be pursued.
 Will the payment pause and interest waiver be extended until September 30, 2021, as was proposed in the Heroes Act that passed the House, or just until April 1 or April 30?